MiladSabri74/Instructions/README.md

 # Instructions

-The goal of this repo is collected instructions of install or usage of apps
+The purpose of this repository is to collect instructions for installing or using applications

 ## List of Markdown Files